theannielin/CVFinalProject/README.md

 R2Image::clusters(x,y) --> given coordinates (x,y) of a feature point, check if surrounding pixels form something
 			similar to the trackers we created.
 Return true if clusters of red/blue/green/black/white.
 			TODO define thresholds for RGB values.
+R2Image::findShiftedFrame(nextImage, prev_frame) --> given frame coordinates prev_frame, returns the new coordinates
+			of the frame in the nextImage, running a faster local search to locate the feature points R2Image::magicReplaceFrameContent(nextImage, shifted_frame) --> takes in the next image and replaces the pixels using the coordinates of the shifted frame calculated from findShiftedFrame R2Image::magicExtractFrozen() --> Detects and stores the iformation of the first frame

 Members:
 ### Struct "Coordinates" to contain int values of x and y coordinates of pixels